 Yogi's PCT Handbook

 - Hiker Heaven

-In 2015 the Saufleys, amid controversy stirred up by another leader in the PCT community, decided to shut down Hiker Heaven, but they have reopened for the 2016 hiking season.
+In 2015 the Saufleys, amid controversy stirred up by another leader in the PCT community, decided to shut down Hiker Heaven, but they reopened for the 2016 hiking season.
 However, after the 2019 season, the Saufleys decided to move Washington state.
 The property in Agua Dulce will transition to an AirBnB.

 Backpacker Magazine article on Hiker Heaven

 - Casa de Luna